 Romantic outdoor thermal bath with lush green forest view.
 Keiunkan has six pools, four open-air baths, and two indoor baths.

-The hotel has four different sources of healing mineral waters sourced from Hikou Springs.
+The hotel has four different healing mineral water sources from Hakuho Springs.

-The picture-perfect Japanese garden of Keiunkan, where guests can rejuvenate.
+The picture-perfect Japanese garden of Keiunkan, where you can rejuvenate.

 Yamanashi Prefecture is home to many mountains, including Mount Fuji, the tallest mountain in Japan.